This article describes how to use the Paho Message Queuing Telemetry Transport (MQTT)

 var pubTopic string = "/" + productKey + "/" + deviceName + "/user/update";

-Call the calculate_sign() function defined in MqttSign.go file.
-This function calculates the username, password, and mqttClientId parameters based on the input parameters clientId, productKey, deviceName, deviceSecret, and timeStamp.
-Add the calculation result to the opts structure.
+Call the calculate_sign() function in the MqttSign.go file.
+This function returns the username, password, and mqttClientId parameters based on the values of the clientId, productKey, deviceName, deviceSecret, and timeStamp input parameters.
+Then, add the result to the opts structure.

 // set the login broker url